camunda/camunda-docs/docs/guides/migrating-from-camunda-platform-7.md

 ![Script Task](../components/modeler/bpmn/assets/bpmn-symbols/script-task.svg)

+Only FEEL scripts can be executed by the Zeebe engine.
+The converter will create internal scripts as long as you are using FEEL scripts.

-Script tasks cannot natively be executed by the Zeebe engine.
-They behave like normal service tasks instead, which means you must run a job worker that can execute scripts.
+If you require a different scripting language, a script task can behave like normal service tasks instead, which means you must run a job worker that can execute scripts.
 One available option is to use the [Zeebe Script Worker](https://github.com/camunda-community-hub/zeebe-script-worker), provided as a community extension.

 If you do this, the following attributes/elements are migrated: